Inedo/inedo-docs/ProGet/reference/api/feed-management.md

 ### Feed Data Specification {#feed-data-specification data-title="Data Specification"}

-This endpoint sends and receives entries as [JSON](http://json.org/) objects.
+All of these endpoints send and receive entries as [JSON](http://json.org/) objects.

 Property               | Format